 - Remove pot from heat, and fold in the tomatoes, beans, and cilantro.

-Spoon mixture into a 13×9-inch glass baking dish (no pan treatment is needed) and even out the top.
-Spread the remaining potato-nutritional yeast mixture evenly across the top with a spatula; it will be a little sticky, but it doesn’t have to be perfect or even go all the way to the edges (this will give a melted cheese appearance when cooked).
-Bake at 375º F for 35-45 minutes uncovered until topping is lightly browned around the edges.
+- Spoon mixture into a dry 13×9-inch glass baking dish and smooth over the top.
+Spread the nutritional yeast-potatoes mixture evenly across the top with a spatula; it will be a little sticky, but it doesn’t have to be perfect or even go all the way to the edges (this will give a melted cheese appearance when cooked).
+Bake at 375º F uncovered for 35 to 45 minutes until topping is lightly browned around the edges.
 Let sit for at least 5 minutes before serving.
 Optional: garnish with a few pumpkin seeds.

 I grate the potatoes here but you can also use mashed potatoes in the same way.
 It won’t have a cheesy look; it will look more like Shepherd’s pie.